Buck Smith: Professional career

 His last win came in a bout with Manuel Esparza against whom he won a 4-round decision in December 1997.
 That means he did not win a single fight in his last twelve years as a professional boxer.
 His record stands at 179 wins, 20 losses, 2 draws, and 25 no contests in 226 fights.

 Fight fixing allegations

 Smith is perhaps best known for his role in the government's attempted crackdown on fight fixing in 2004–2005.
-Smith, along with colleagues Verdell Smith and Sean Gibbons, were called upon to give testimony.
-The crew were nicknamed the Knucklehead Boxing Club, and traveled throughout the Midwest making frequent appearances on fight cards.
+Smith, along with colleagues Verdell Smith and Sean Gibbons, were called upon to give testimony on fixed fights.
+The trio of fighters were nicknamed the Knucklehead Boxing Club, and traveled throughout the Midwest making frequent appearances on fight cards.
+The Knucklehead Boxing Club denied any wrongdoing and stated that they did not participate in any fixed fights.